Seo Min-woo (footballer)

-Seo Min-woo is a South Korean professional footballer who plays as a midfielder for K League 1 side Gangwon FC and the South Korea national team.
+Seo Min-woo (born 12 March 1998) is a South Korean professional footballer who plays as a midfielder for K League 1 side Gangwon FC and the South Korea national team.

 Club career

 Seo had previously played at Seoul E-Land before joining his former coach at Yeungnam University, Kim Byung-soo, at Gangwon of the K League 1.
 He made his professional debut for the club on 10 May 2020 in their opening match against FC Seoul.
 He started and played just the first half as Gangwon won 3–1.

 International career

 On 23 June 2025, He was called up to the South Korea national football team for the first time and participated 2025 EAFF E-1 Football Championship in July 2025.